s3fs-fuse/s3fs-fuse/README.md

 Installation
 ------------

-Ensure you have all the dependencies:
+* On Linux, ensure you have all the dependencies:

 On Ubuntu 14.04: